-Brownfields and Public Health Webinar
+Brownfields and Public Health Toolkit

 Public Health's Role in Brownfields

-A community's social, economic, and environmental conditions contribute a great deal to health.
-While brownfield efforts are largely driven by economic and environmental considerations, there is a strong need for public health involvement.
-Public health professionals with expertise in toxicology, epidemiology, health data for decision makers, GIS mapping, education, community engagement, and relationship building provide a new, unique, and valued perspective in brownfield efforts.
-Below are a few examples of how public health involvement can add value to brownfield efforts.
+The social, economic, and environmental conditions of the communities where we live, contribute a great deal to our health.
+While brownfield redevelopment efforts are largely driven by economic and environmental considerations, there is a strong need to involve public health.
+Public health professionals who have expertise in toxicology, epidemiology, health data for decision makers, GIS mapping, education, community engagement, and relationship building all provide unique, and valued perspectives in brownfield redevelopment efforts.

 - Contributing to risk assessments by providing health education as part of environmental assessment activities at specific sites.